hao5ang/solveSokoban/README.md

 solveSokoban
 ============

-find the best method to finish one Sokoban
+find the best solution of the Sokoban defined by map.txt

 This is one J2SE project.
-You can edit map.txt and run SolveSokoban.main() to check the solution in the console.
+You can edit map.txt and run SolveSokoban.main() to check the best solution in the console.